|

 defining the EXAFS signal, c(k):

-between the experimental and calculated data, so it should not be confused with
+difference between the experimental and calculated data, so it should not be

 experimental EXAFS data.